-I have been working and researching at the intersection of business strategy, technology, social sciences, and design for nearly fifteen years.
-I currently manage two User Experience teams (one in software development and one in technology consulting) at a professional services firm based in Evanston, Illinois.
+I have been working and researching at the intersection of business strategy, technology, social sciences, and design for over fifteen years.
+I currently manage two User Experience teams (one in software development and one in technology consulting) and a custom development team at a professional services firm based in Evanston, Illinois.

 More recently, I’ve been sponsoring our firm’s LGBTQ organizing efforts.
 It’s been a wonderfully positive and affirming experience, and as a result I’m writing more about our community’s interests and concerns.